 CS Electives (12 hours)

 Transfer courses included in the minor carry a maximum of three hours of credit per course.
 Credit at the 1000-level is limited to three hours.
-Credit for CS 3900 may not be counted toward the minor.
-CS courses included in a major (such as MIS) may not be counted toward the minor.
+Credit for CS 1000, CS 3900, CS 3901, CS 3950 may not be counted toward the minor.
+CS courses included in a major (such as IS) may not be counted toward the minor.

 Undergraduate Program: Common Questions and Answers

-Any PC with an i5 processor and 6-8 GB of memory should be sufficient to run applications for the CS cirriculum.
+Any PC with an Intel i5 processor (or AMD equivalent) and 8-16 GB of memory should be sufficient to run applications for the CS curriculum.
 A Macbook Pro with similar specs is also acceptable.
-Microsoft Office and Microsoft Visual Studio are the only required applications.
-Microsoft Office 365 can be purchased by students through the university bookstore.
-Visual Studio will be available for download through the CS department's Premium Dreamspark program after enrollment in your first CS course.
+Please be aware that as of 2020 the new Macbooks come with the Apple proprietary M1/M2 (any ARM-based chip).
+As of Summer 2022 Microsoft is still not offering an ARM-based version of Windows which prevents the use of virtualization software or use of Bootcamp on a Mac to run Windows.
+Microsoft Office and Microsoft Visual Studio (Windows version only) are the only required applications.
+Microsoft Office 365 is available as a free download for all BGSU students.
+Visual Studio will be available for download through the CS department's Azure Dev Tools for Teaching program after enrollment in your first CS course.

 - Jobs in computing are among the industries with fastest and largest growth.

 - According to the U.S. Bureau of Labor Statistics, jobs for database administrator, software engineers and systems analysts will be in high demand.

 - US News ranks several computing professions in the top 20 among its "100 Best Jobs"